Article

 Too often projects are predicated on an unrealistic business case because of pressure to justify the benefits of the programme in the form of hard cost-savings.
 The best business cases take a realistic view of the quantum and timing of any cost savings alongside analysis of wider benefits, such as improved controls, better reporting and analytics to support decision making, and the impact of embedding modern ways of working.

 The mantra of modern SaaS implementations is 'adopt, not adapt'.
-That means leveraging the out-of the-box functionality, rather than adapting or customising the software as was the approach with on-premise implementations.
+That means leveraging the out of the-box functionality, rather than customising the software as was the approach with on-premise implementations.
 Yet, projects commonly focus heavily on the technical work required to deliver the go-live but ignore the work required to land the change successfully.
 Failure to plan for the change to a wider operating model will inevitably result in system and business processes that are poorly aligned.

 Support systems-transformation projects depend on the right preparation